department-of-veterans-affairs/va.gov-team/products/pact-act-wizard/research/research-plan.md

 ## Recruitment

-Ask Perigean to recruit **8 Veterans and 3 caregivers** of Veterans who meet the below criteria in order to get **8 completed sessions**, which are also in this [recruitment intake ticket]().
+Ask Perigean to recruit **8 Veterans and 3 family members and/or caregivers** of Veterans who meet the below criteria in order to get **8 completed sessions**, which are also in this [recruitment intake ticket]().

 ### Required criteria
+- ALL have never applied for VA benefits under the PACT Act
-- At least 5 whose service years include some of 1962-1980
+- At least 5 whose service years include *1989 or earlier*
-- At least 3 whose service years include 1990 or later
+- At least 3 whose service years include *1990 or later*
-- At least 3 whose service years include 2001 or later
+- At last 3 whose service years include both *before AND after* 1990
+- At least 3 who do NOT have VA health care or disability.
-- ALL have a smartphone to use it for the session and...
+- At least 7 have a smartphone to use it for the session and...
   - Have Zoom downloaded to their smartphone prior to the session and know how to share their screen
   - Be willing to share over Zoom a web browser window on their smartphone
   - Have a working microphone on their smartphone